rybosome/lmoe/docs/README.md

 Running on Ollama and various open-weight models, `lmoe` is a simple, yet powerful way to interact with highly configurable AI models from the command line.

-## Lmoe Armadillo

-The avatar of `lmoe` is Lmoe Armadillo, a cybernetic [Cingulata](https://en.wikipedia.org/wiki/Cingulata) who is ready to dig soil and execute toil.

 ## Setup

 You may wish to install `lmoe` in a virtual environment.